c3g/GenPipes_Docs/docs/source/tutorials/genpipes_in_the_cloud.rst

     *** Slurm is currently being installed/configured in the background. *** A terminal broadcast will announce when installation and configuration is complete.

 Wait for the terminal broadcast this can take up to 10 minutes.
-One you have received it or one you log to this node without seeing the warning, you can go to the next step.
-    You can run the GenPipes tutorial :ref:`docs_tutorials` from that location.
+Once you have received it or one you log to this node without seeing the warning, you can go to the next step.
+You can run the GenPipes :doc:`tutorial <tutorial>` from that location.

 Let’s use ChIPSeq as an example: